Constraining the CME Core Heating and Energy Budget with SOHO/UVCS: Numerical Models for Heating Rates

 \subsection{Initial and Final Physical Conditions}

 Our numerical modelling procedure yields the physical conditions of the plasma as a function of time and height in the corona.
-We have the two cooling terms counteract one of the five heating parameterizations in order to change the internal thermal energy of the parcel of plasma: $dU = \frac{3}{2} n k_B dT$.
+We have the two cooling terms counteract one of the five heating parameterizations in order to change the internal thermal energy of the parcel of plasma: { $U = \frac{3}{2} n k_B \Delta T$.
+We apply the following formula,

+for a given heating parameterization, $Q$, and a given self-similar expansion index, $\alpha_t$.
+When using the magnetic heating parameterization, $Q_{\rm{KR}}$, we allow the expansion index for the entire CME, $\alpha_t$, to differ from the index $\alpha_B$ that we use for the rate of expansion caused by the unobserved flux rope's morphology.}

-We start by establishing a grid of initial conditions and allow each cell (or model) of the grid to evolve until the heights of clumps \clump{A},~\clump{B},~and~\clump{C} are reached.
+We start {our procedure} by establishing a grid of initial conditions and allow each cell (or model) of the grid to evolve until the heights of clumps \clump{A},~\clump{B},~and~\clump{C} are reached.
 The initial conditions we consider include densities of log$(n_{0}/\rm{\unitn})\in [6.0, 12.0]$ and temperatures of log$(T_{0}/\rm{K}) \in [4.0, 7.1]$ experienced by a plasma cloud in ionization equilibrium at $r=1.1$~\rsun.
 The range of heating rate constants ($C_H$) we consider varies from one heating function to another.
 Our initial conditions also include coronal elemental abundances from \cite{Feldman.1992} and ion populations in ionization equilibrium from the CHIANTI database .

 After initiation, we reject models with temperatures that evolve beyond our temperature ceiling of $10^8$~K or below our temperature floor of $10^4$~K. Once the heights of our observed clumps are reached, we use each model's instantaneous temperature, density, and velocity to determine the emissivities and intensity ratios for the spectral lines observed by UVCS.
 At these heights, each model must meet the observational constraints established by the multi-height velocity limits, the LOS length limits, and the intensity ratio limits.
 We assign each model a range of instantaneous velocities that lie within the multi-height velocity limits: $200 \leq v\ /\ \rm{\unitv} \leq300$.
 When compared to the observed intensity of an emission line, the model's emissivities (derived from the model's temperature, density, and velocity) must yield an estimate for the clump's LOS length that is similar to the clump's POS size.
 Subsequently, the model's emissivities for a pair of emission lines must yield an intensity ratio that agrees with observations.
 Each cell-model within our grid that meets these criteria is included in our final evaluation of the energy budget.
 The model's cumulative heating (specific) energy, HE$_{C}$, is compared to the sum of the kinetic (specific) energy, $\frac{1}{2} v^2$, and the gravitational potential (specific) energy, $GM_\odot ( 1/1.1\rsun - 1/ r )$.
 The cumulative heating energy is the sum of the model's initial thermal energy and continuous production of thermal energy via the heating function.
 Thus, each model will have a lower cumulative heating at the lower height of $r=$ 2.6~\rsun\ than at 3.1~\rsun.
 This 1D numerical modelling procedure is a variation of the methods utilized by other UVCS CME heating analyses \citep[][]{Akmal.2001, Ciaravella.2001, Lee.2009, Landi.2010, Murphy.2011}.